TanStack/store/docs/framework/react/quick-start.md

 id: quick-start
 ---

-The basic react app example to get started with the Tanstack react-store.
+The basic react app example to get started with the TanStack react-store.

 ```tsx
 import React from "react";